 The Caledonian Hall as one of the Royal Botanic Garden wedding venues works perfectly for those who like nearness to nature.
 It is surrounded by the beautiful Rock Garden and the Woodland Area.
 The hall was prepared by family members and friends, who put lots of love into it the decoration by using handmade and all-natural materials.

-Lots of fresh, colourful flowers, photos in wooden frames, linen bands with Norwegian patterns on glasses, little Norwegian flags, wild flower seeds wrapped in linen sachets as gifts to the guests to take away and sow it in their garden to remember the day.
+Lots of fresh, colourful flowers, photos in wooden frames, linen bands with Norwegian patterns on glasses, little Norwegian flags, wildflower seeds wrapped in linen sachets as gifts to the guests to take away and sow in their garden to remember the day.

-Only a Botanic Garden wedding can exhibit a wedding venue with a room which floors soft carpet made of of bark pieces, it's pillars are giant redwood trees, it's walls are rhododendron bushes and it's windows the open sky itself.
+Only a Botanic Garden wedding can exhibit a wedding venue with a room which floors soft carpet made of bark pieces, its pillars are giant redwood trees, its walls are rhododendron bushes and its windows the open sky itself.
 The humanist ceremony was informal and joyful, after which the wedding party walked to The Caledonian Hall for the reception drinks.
-On the tables, amongst flowers and strawberries in clip on jars, there was a mini bottle of Linie Aquavit for each guests.
+On the tables, amongst flowers and strawberries in clip-on jars, there was a mini bottle of Linie Aquavit for each guest.
 Aquavit is a traditional Scandinavian flavoured spirit.
 It is very strong, I can testify.

 While children were running around all day long drawing my attention quite often, people took polaroid photos of themselves and stick them in an album with notes and wishes for Isa and Colin.
 Formal shots were taken in a flash in gorgeous sunshine and photos of the couple later on in the evening in the lovely warm late afternoon light.
 Additional guests arrived for the evening reception and the celebration was made complete by some craziness on the dance floor.